snoyberg/snoyman.com/content/posts/haskell-bad-parts-2.md

 Laziness very likely belongs in this list.
 My favorite part of criticizing laziness is how quickly people jump to defend it based on edge cases.
 So let's be a bit more nuanced before I later get far _less_ nuanced.
 Laziness is **obviously** a good thing.
 Strictness is **obviously** a good thing.
 They also both suck.
 It depends on context and purpose.
 Each of them introduce different kinds of issues.
 The real question is: what's a more sensible default?
 We'll get to that another time.

 I called this section partial functions.
 Am I having a senior moment?
 Maybe, but I intentionally started with laziness.
-In a strict language, function calls can result in exceptions being thrown, segfaulting occuring, or panicking.
+In a strict language, function calls can result in exceptions being thrown, segfaulting occurring, or panicking.
 (And if I write a "Rust: The Bad Parts", believe me, I'll be mentioning panicking.)
 The fact that a function _acts_ like it can successfully perform something, but in fact fails in a predictable way (like failing a `HashMap` lookup), it should be reflected at the type level.
 If not, ya dun goofed.

 Also, if you have a language that doesn't let you reflect this information at the type level: ya dun goofed.